yuting-yan/Core-CT/README.md

   - Signal Processing Toolbox

-Core-CT repository contains the following:
-* Core-CT version folder, which contains the following:
+Core-CT version folder, which contains the following:
--  'Core-CT.mlappinstall' : download and install Core-CT application on your Matlab software
+* 'Core-CT.mlappinstall' : download and install Core-CT application on your Matlab software
--  'Core-CT.mlapp' : appdesigner file
+* 'Core-CT.mlapp' : appdesigner file
-- User Guide: instructions to install and use Core-CT
+* User Guide: instructions to install and use Core-CT

+Codes folder:
-* Codes folder: codes for various key functions of Core-CT
+* codes for various key functions of Core-CT

+Example dataset folder:
-* Example dataset folder: contains CT scan images of sediment and coral core for users to test Core-CT with
+* contains CT scan images of sediment and coral core for users to test Core-CT with

 > version 1.0 (initial public release)